 After a central or peripheral injury, the neural and muscular systems are altered, which can lead to impairments (such as weakness, spasticity, and discoordination) in motor functions.
 An accurate quantification of these impairments over time is critical for prescribing rehabilitation or assistive strategies.
 We continuously monitor motor activities of the arm and hand using wearable sensing and signal processing techniques.
 We implement non-invasive high-density electromyographic (HD EMG) recording and processing techniques, in order to capture muscle activation patterns at the macro level (muscle or muscle groups) and at the micro level (individual motor units).
 We integrate neuromechanical information with standard clinical assessments to provide guidance for targeted and adaptive therapeutic and assistive strategies.

-HD EMG grid on the extensor digitorum muscle, and individual motor unit action potentials with energy distribution
+An illustration of the spatial activation patterns of the finger extensor digitorum muscles, and the spatial distribution of individual motor unit action potentials with corresponding energy distribution